Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 We were once hiring for a payroll position and used video interviews but we found we weren’t receiving many completions.
-We realized that this type of candidate might be hesitant to complete the virtual video style interview, so we started to reach out through a phone call instead of email to explain the process.
-In doing so, we saw much better results and were still able to use our preferred interview approach.
+We realised that this type of candidate might be hesitant to complete the virtual video style interview, so we started to reach out through a phone call instead of email to explain the process.
+In doing so, we saw much better results and we're still able to use our preferred interview approach.

 I am not sure many companies have really put in a process around identifying candidate personas.
-From what I’ve seen, there are companies that are using some part 0f the concept but not others, and few are putting a name to it.
+From what I’ve seen, there are companies that are using some parts 0f the concept but not others, and few are putting a name to it.

 It’s important for the hiring manager and talent acquisition partner to work together to develop the candidate persona.